pbinkley/microcopying_1940/index.markdown

 It is not sufficient to photograph manuscript catalogues in European libraries.
 Where manuscript catalogues are published we can get copies.
 The manuscript catalogues are totally inadequate for the average scholar.
-The expert has to go <span style="page" id="page163">[p.163]</span> through the manuscripts themselves to know what kinds of materials are in the manuscripts, and it is the scholars who have to do that, and really the discussion of that problem comes under Section IV and not Section III.
+The expert has to go <span class="page" id="page163">[p.163]</span> through the manuscripts themselves to know what kinds of materials are in the manuscripts, and it is the scholars who have to do that, and really the discussion of that problem comes under Section IV and not Section III.
 Hence, I haven't